nunchuk-io/nunchuk-journal/cryptography.md

 ### Asymmetric Ciphers, a.k.a.
 Public-Key Cryptography <a name="asymmetric-ciphers"></a>

+Asymmetric ciphers were invented in 1970s:

+* Ellis & Cocks (1970–1973): classified research by the British government
+* Diffie & Hellman (1976): first public discovery
+* Rivest–Shamir–Adleman or RSA (1977), first implementation of Diffie & Hellman’s
+idea

 The fundamental idea behind asymmetric ciphers is based on the realization that in math, there are certain functions that seem [one-way](https://en.wikipedia.org/wiki/One-way_function) (a.k.a. “trapdoor